umairsuraj01/USBaseDataSource/README.md

     _wizardDataSource = [[USArrayDataSource alloc] initWithItems:
                          @[ @"Merlyn", @"Gandalf", @"Melisandre" ]];

-    // USDataSources creates your cell and calls
+    // USDataSource creates your cell and calls
     // this configure block for each cell with
     // the object being presented in that cell,
     // the parent table or collection view,